bbe2/instructor.brian/README.md

 > Designer of applied organic structures and code to facilitate active/interactive learning structures.
 > a single corpus of focus; a comprehensive learning resource NOT .ppts or disassembled outcomes.
->> focus building university computer scientist adaptable and sustainable skills.
+>> goal: enabling adaptability and sustainabilty in unviersity student computer scientist students.
 >> appreciate evaluating my substance ~brianh

 ### **University courses**